A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Main algorithm

 \paragraph{Line~\ref{step:learnedges}} Let $\Pcal = \{A_1, \ldots, A_t\}$ be the $3\eps n$-strong partition of $H'$ computed in the previous step.
 The graph $G'$ is formed by contracting vertices in the same set of this partition.
 By \cref{clm:weight_upper} the graph $G'$ has $O(\eps n^2 W)$ edges, assuming all previous steps have succeeded.
 Consider the concatenation of all the lists in the adjacency list representation of $G$.
 This gives a vector of dimension $2m$ and defines an ordering of edges of $G$ where every edge appears twice.
 Define a string $x \in \{0,1\}^{2m}$ using the same ordering where $x(e) = 1$ if the endpoints of $e$ are in distinct sets of the partition $\Pcal$ and $x(e) = 0$ otherwise.
 A query to a bit of $x$ can be answered with a single query to the adjacency list of $G$.
 By \cref{thm:qsearch} via Grover search in time $\tO(n \sqrt{m\eps W})$ with high probability we can determine if $x$ has at most $O(\eps n^2 W)$ ones, and if so learn the positions of all these ones.
 If the number of ones in $x$ is larger than $O(\eps n^2 W)$ then we abort.
 With high probability we do not abort and once we learn the positions of all the ones in $x$ we can then classically learn the weight of the corresponding edges in $G$ with $O(\eps n^2 W)$ more queries.
 Then we have explicitly learned the graph $G'$.

-Once we have an explicit description of $G'$ we can run the max flow algorithm of \cite{BLLSSSW21} to compute a maximum $\ab$ flow $F'$ in $G'$ where $a,b \in \Pcal$ are the sets of the partition containing $s,t$ respectively.
-This takes time $\tO(n^{3/2} + \eps n^2W)=\tO(n^{5/3} W^{2/3})$ and succeeds with high probability.
+Once we have an explicit description of $G'$ we can run a classical max flow algorithm to compute a maximum $\ab$ flow $F'$ in $G'$, where $a,b \in \Pcal$ are the sets of the partition containing $s,t$ respectively.
+This takes no queries.
 The flow of $F'$ gives $\lambda_{ab}(G')$.
 To also compute the shore of a minimum $\ab$ cut of $G'$ we consider the residual graph of the flow $F'$ and compute the connected component containing $a$.
-This can be done deterministically by breadth-first search in time $O(\eps n^2 W)$.
+This can also be done classically with no queries.

-\paragraph{Correctness and total running time} Each step individually succeeds with high probability and so with high probability all steps will be correct.
+\paragraph{Correctness and total running time} Each step individually succeeds at least with high probability and so with high probability all steps will be correct.
 We can thus invoke \cref{thm:correct} to conclude that the algorithm is correct with high probability.